DianaDemska/EpicChessMoments/README.md

 Project reqiures such variables in files .env:
-FLASK_DEBUG
-DATABASE_URL
-SQL_HOST
-SQL_PORT
-DATABASE
+FLASK_DEBUG,
+DATABASE_URL,
+SQL_HOST,
+SQL_PORT,
+DATABASE,
-DEVELOPER_KEY for YouTube
+DEVELOPER_KEY for YouTube,
 API_TOKEN for Lichess

 Variables for .env.prod.db:
-POSTGRES_USER
-POSTGRES_PASSWORD
+POSTGRES_USER,
+POSTGRES_PASSWORD,
 POSTGRES_DB

-To make a container use this comands docker-compose -f docker-compose.prod.yml up -d --build docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
+To make a container use this comands:

+docker-compose -f docker-compose.prod.yml up -d --build

+docker-compose -f docker-compose.prod.yml exec web python manage.py create_db

 This program gives the timestamps of the all lost games during the stream.